jpooksy/NBA_Data_Modeling/README.md

     -  Export data as .csvs
   -  Data Storage
     -  Use [SnowSQL](https://docs.snowflake.com/en/user-guide/snowsql) or [Snowflake Web Interface](https://docs.snowflake.com/en/user-guide/data-load-web-ui) to load data into Snowflake as Tables
-- ## Week 2: Data Transformation
+- ## Week 2:
-  - Use Paradime and dbt to model data
+  - dbt data Transformations.
+Using Paradime for data transformations.
 - ## Week 3:
   - Serve insights in a BI tool
 - ## Week 4: